CatalystCode/elastic-osm-tiles/README.md

 We cache data from mapzens vector service into elastic, this way you can query the data however you want.

 ## Why not query OSM data from Overpass
 Overpass is great for adhod queries into openstreetmap providing with granular filter capabilities.
-Overpass has strict data volume restrictions that will block service requests if requested map bounds exceeds a certain limit.
-Overpass is also incredibly slow, and using in a production environment is asking for a world of pain and anxiety.
+Overpass has strict data volume restrictions that will block service requests if the requested map bounds results in  processing more than 50,000 nodes.
+Overpass will also cancel any queries running in parellel from a given host.

 If you plan on using OSM in production, the data should be sourced from an environment within your control.